-18. In the particular instance, the principle of developing the site for housing had been established some twenty years ago; was identified in the Local Plan adopted in 2000; and a Development Brief had been prepared in 2004 to guide prospective developers to the quality of design which would be required for a sensitive site in a conservation area close to listed buildings.
-I consider that the officer recommendation preview provided a thorough analysis of the issues relating to the development of the site and adequately addressed and commented on Mr and Mrs D's objections.
+17. In the particular instance, the principle of developing the site for housing had been established some twenty years ago; was identified in the Local Plan adopted in 2000; and the Development Brief had been prepared in 2004 to guide prospective developers to the quality of design which would be required for a sensitive site in a conservation area close to listed buildings.
+I consider that the officer recommendation preview provided a thorough analysis of the issues relating to the development of the site.
 I do not uphold this complaint.